jscad/OpenJSCAD.org/jsdoc/assets/README.md

 * If you want to submit a bug report please make sure to follow the [Reporting Issues](https://github.com/jscad/OpenJSCAD.org/wiki/Reporting-Issues) guide.
 Bug reports are accepted as [Issues](https://github.com/jscad/OpenJSCAD.org/issues/) via GitHub.

-* If you want to submit a change or a patch, please read the [Contributing Guide](https://github.com/jscad/OpenJSCAD.org/blob/master/CONTRIBUTING.md) .
-New contributions are accepted as [Pull Requests](https://github.com/jscad/OpenJSCAD.org/pulls/) via GithHub.
+* If you want to submit a change or a patch, please read the [Contributing Guide](https://github.com/jscad/OpenJSCAD.org/blob/master/CONTRIBUTING.md).
+New contributions are accepted as [Pull Requests](https://github.com/jscad/OpenJSCAD.org/pulls/) via GitHub.

 * We only accept bug reports and pull requests on **GitHub**.